 Apprenticeships or trainee schemes in the Energy and Infrastructure sector are perfect for those who want to take a more practical approach to the area.
 Most require a minimum of five GCSEs (grade C / 4 or 5) in mathematics, English and two science or technical subjects (or equivalent).

 Learn about top CV tips for the Energy sector.

-If this sounds like your next step into a career in Energy or Infrastructure, look at the latest Energy and Infrastructure graduate programmes.
+If this sounds like your next step into a career in Energy or Infrastructure, browse graduate jobs in Energy and Infrastructure.